jinfeijoy/NLP/MyNLPJourney/Notes/Modern Approach in NLP Processing.md

     - there are some domains and languages for which only little training data exists on the internet

 ## Chaper4 RNN
+- Structure and Training of Simple RNNs
+-